andyatkinson/andyatkinson.github.io/_posts/2023-10-31-PostgreSQL-IO-Visibility-wehack-pg_stat_io.md

 This is a small 2GB development database with around 20k rows in the largest table.

-Let's bring together what we learned in this post, noting a few details from the result rows:
+Although the results aren't posted here, below I'll analyze the results I'm seeing, and note some details in the view, that have been discussed in this post:

 - `bulkread` and `bulkwrite` are zero, which makes sense
 - `context` value of `normal` shows 993 read operations, and no write operations, which makes sense.
 The simulation script is running queries.
 - I'm seeing a `hits` value of `11616` which is great, this means the data being queried is served from shared buffers.
-Evictions, reuses, and fsyncs are all zero.
+Evictions, reuses, and fsyncs all start out at zero.
-- The only other activity I'm seeing is `backend type` = `checkpointer` performed 45 operations
+- The `backend type` = `checkpointer` has performed 45 operations.
+Later on we see it performs `fsync` operations.

 In a real running system with more activity, there will be much more interesting data!
 In this section we looked at the bare bones data in a otherwise idle system, for a small database with data that fits in memory, and no other client activity besides client activity we explicitly generated.